Xillez/Oblig3_Holt/README.md

 ## Invoke-ScriptAnalyzer ##

+Invoke-ScriptAnalyzer can be install by running

+- Install-Module -Name PSScriptAnalyzer

-Invoke-ScriptAnalyzer can be install by running "Install-Module -Name PSScriptAnalyzer" from a Admin Powershell terminal and answering "y" for any quaestions that comes up.
+from a Admin Powershell terminal and answering "y" for any questions that comes up.

 It's a script analyzer from microsoft.
-It uses a db of all good/bad powershell coding practises and runs them agains the script given after "-Path".
+It uses a db of all good/bad powershell coding practises and runs them agains the given script.

 #### Commands I ran: ####